dscheerens/ngx-webstorage-service/README.md

 Add the module to your `package.json` file:

 ```
-npm install --save angular-webstorage-service
+npm install --save ngx-webstorage-service
 ```

-After having installed the `angular-webstorage-service` package you might need to update your project configuration if you use tools like _SystemJS_ or _Karma_.
+After having installed the `ngx-webstorage-service` package you might need to update your project configuration if you use tools like _SystemJS_ or _Karma_.
 Usually you'll need to select the right bundle for each tool.
-The `angular-webstorage-service` package provides the following bundles:
+The `ngx-webstorage-service` package provides the following bundles:

-* An ECMAScript 6 bundle (used for tree shaking): `node_modules/angular-webstorage-service/bundles/angular-webstorage-service.js`
+* An ECMAScript 6 bundle (used for tree shaking): `node_modules/ngx-webstorage-service/bundles/ngx-webstorage-service.js`
-* An ECMAScript 5 bundle in ES6 module (ESM) format: `node_modules/angular-webstorage-service/bundles/angular-webstorage-service.es5.js`
+* An ECMAScript 5 bundle in ES6 module (ESM) format: `node_modules/ngx-webstorage-service/bundles/ngx-webstorage-service.es5.js`
-* An ECMAScript 5 bundle with in universal module (UMD) format: `node_modules/angular-webstorage-service/bundles/angular-webstorage-service.umd.js`
+* An ECMAScript 5 bundle with in universal module (UMD) format: `node_modules/ngx-webstorage-service/bundles/ngx-webstorage-service.umd.js`

 ## Usage